nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to suggest friends in the list who matches the given keyword or available time interval.
+1. User requests to suggest friends in the list who matches the given keywords and time intervals.
 2. MineFriends shows the list of friends matched.

    Use case ends.